 This backpack from Sitka is the perfect Western pack for day hunts from base camp.
-I used it to pack meat and ferry gear on a Coues hunt this fall, and the women’s version strikes the right balance between comfort and capacity.
+I used it to pack meat and ferry gear on a Coues hunt last fall, and the women’s version strikes the right balance between comfort and capacity.
 It’s got women’s-specific dimensions and suspension for a better fit, along with the thoughtful touches Sitka includes on their men’s pack: a hydration sleeve, a Velcro hip belt for bear spray, an ammo wallet, or accessory pouch, and roomy side pockets for tripods and trekking poles.
 If you like this pack but want a bigger-capacity bag to get you through a backcountry bivy hunt, check out the Sitka Mountain Hauler 6200.

 Buff Neck Gaiter

 It’s funny how such a small scrap of fabric can keep you so warm, but it’s hard to argue with a Buff around your neck during the coldest sits of the season.
 I used to just wear hoodies with built-in neck gators, but they don’t sit close enough to your skin.
 Buffs are supremely handy for cold-weather hunting, and if you overheat on a stalk, wrap it around your wrist like a hairband or shove it onto your head to keep your hair out of your face.
 Buffs also work as a lower face mask for bow or turkey season, especially if you get a camo version.
 They pull double duty as a handkerchief, bandana, ear band—you name it.
 They’re available in different fabrics, like Merino wool, and sizes, all of which make killer stocking stuffers.